 As much as modern health has demonized acidic foods, acidity is an essential trait in wine that’s necessary for quality.
 Great wines are in balance with their 4 fundamental traits (Acidity, tannin, alcohol and sweetness) and as wines age, the acidity acts as a buffer to preserve the wine longer.
-For example, ice wines which have both high acidity and sweetness will age several decades.
+For example, Sauternes, a wine with both high acidity and sweetness, is known to age several decades.

 How climate plays into acidity in wine

 Acidity is a perfect example of one of the fundamental taste traits that are affected by different climates (warm vs cool).